KadirHaktan/BasicNodeRestAPI/README.md

 # Basic-REST-API From NodeJS

-- Dont' forget to run npm install and npm install express,...
+- Dont' forget to run npm install

 - Inspired By DevMastery Designing a Clean REST API with Node.JS(Express+Mongo)